Nicolas-31/javascript_projects/README.md

 # javascript_projects_1
-these are from the project-based JS course with John Smilga from udemy.
+these projects are from the project-based JS course with John Smilga from udemy.
+1-15 is DOM based projects